News

 June 10, 2015

-ARPA-E issues Generating Realistic Information for the Development of Distribution and Transmission Algorithms (GRID DATA) Funding Opportunity Annoucement (FOA).
+ARPA-E issues Generating Realistic Information for the Development of Distribution and Transmission Algorithms (GRID DATA) Funding Opportunity Announcement (FOA).
 One of the objectives is that "models and repository created in this program may be used as the basis for an ARPA-E OPF algorithm competition."
 View the FOA (DE-FOA-0001357) pdf.
+ARPA-E released the Teaming Partner List (RFI-0000017) for the upcoming data FOA on April 24.

 November 13-14, 2014

 ARPA-E holds Advanced Bulk Power System Optimization Technologies Workshop in Arlington, VA, organized by Tim Heidel.
-The Workshop said publicly available (synthetic) data needed before an Optimization Competition can be held.
+The Workshop concluded publicly available (synthetic) data is needed before an Optimization Competition can be held.
+This led to the establishment of the ARPA-E Generating Realistic Information for the Development of Distribution and Transmission Algorithms (GRID DATA) Program and eventually to the Grid Optimization (GO) Competition.

 June 25, 2014